TareqK/Compiler-Construction-Course/Notes/lexicalAnalysis.markdown

 ```While```, ```(```, ```x```, ```>=```, ```100```, ```)```,
  ```{```, ```n```, ```+=```, ```x```, ```;```, ```x```, ```++```, ```}```.

-Referencing this against this keywords table
+Referencing these tokens against a certain keywords table like this one :

 index | Symbol
 --|--